Data Quality

 Dashboards

-We believe that Data Quality is something that must be a live feed with continuous monitoring, so that all issues are resolved at source as soon as possible.
-This requires all business functions to buy into the vision and ensure their Data is always of great quality.
+We believe that Data Quality is something that must be a live feed and must be monitored continuously, so that all issues are resolved at source as soon as possible.
+This requires all business functions to buy into the vision and ensure their Data is always of great quality for the good of the organisation.

 Business Functions